Robert Garofalo, MD, MPH | Division Head, Pediatrician (he/him)

 April Alexander, MBA, BSN, RN | Manager of Patient Care Operations (she/her)

 April Alexander, MBA, BSN, RN began her nursing career at Advocate Children’s Hospital as a Pediatric ICU Staff Nurse in 1999 and has held various positions that has included Pediatric Urology Nurse Specialist, Pediatric Ambulatory Staff Nurse and Clinical Coordinator at Loyola University Medical Center, Client Services Manager at Joint Commission Resources and previously was a Manager of Patient Care Operations in Ambulatory Services at Lurie Children’s from 2009 to 2016.
 Most recently April directed nursing and patient care operations as the Director of Nursing at Almost Home Kids.
-April returns to Lurie Children’s Ambulatory Services as the Manager of Patient Care Operations for the Division of Adolescent Medicine and joined the team in June.
+April returns to Lurie Children’s Ambulatory Services as the Manager of Patient Care Operations for The Potocsnak Family Division of Adolescent and Young Adult Medicine and joined the team in June.

 April received her Bachelor of Science in Nursing at the University of Illinois at Chicago, and a Master of Business Administration, with a concentration in Healthcare Management at Loyola University Chicago.